apache/shardingsphere/docs/blog/content/material/2022_11_15_Alibaba_Cloud’s_OpenSergo_&_ShardingSphere_release_database_governance_standard_for_microservices_-_combining_Database_Plus_and_Database_Mesh_concepts.en.md

 It is formed based on the industry's service governance scenarios and practices.
 The biggest characteristic of OpenSergo is defining service governance rules with a unified set of configuration/DSL/protocol and is oriented towards multi-language heterogeneous architecture, achieving full-link ecosystem coverage.

-No matter if the microservice language is Java, Go, Node.js, or some other language, or whether it’s a standard microservice or Mesh-based access, developers can use the same set of OpenSergo CRD standard configurations.
+No matter if the microservice language is Java, Go, Node.js, or some other language, or whether it's a standard microservice or Mesh-based access, developers can use the same set of OpenSergo CRD standard configurations.

 This allows developers to implement unified governance and control for each layer, ranging from the gateway to microservices, from database to cache, and from registration and discovery to the configuration of services.